Minimum Wage vs. Living Wage - Why Do Companies Pay Low Rates?

 Living wages currently paid in different cities can be found here: Living Wage Calculator.

-Entry level jobs for job candidates with no work experience after high school and sometimes after college are not meant to be lifelong careers.
-They are a first step in an overarching career that will likely include more than one job and in the 2010s, probably several jobs.
+Entry level jobs for wannabe workers with no job experience after high school and sometimes even after college are not meant to be lifelong careers.

-It usually would be foolish for a non-union company to pay entry level workers very high salaries or wages, because employment turnover is generally high at the entry level for reasons having nothing to do with money.
-In addition, entry level jobs do not require the advanced skill sets and education needed on many intermediate and higher level jobs.
+Leaders of companies often feel that it would be foolish to pay entry level workers very high wages, because employment turnover is generally high at this level.
+In addition, these positions do not require the advanced skill sets and education needed on many intermediate and higher level jobs.

 Today's reality is that many high school and college graduates will not immediately receive the high salaries that they desire.
 One trend I noticed in Ohio in the mid-1990s was that salaries for job listings of positions requiring a Master's Degree dropped by $10,000 per year.
 After July, 2009, I noticed that entry level salaries in my region dropped a little again in order to help compensate for a higher Federal Minimum Wage.
 In fact, the higher minimum wage closed down several business in my city.